Da-HaTer/Express-server/readme.md

 # Express.js Backend Server

 This project is an Express.js backend server designed to handle various API requests and manage data interactions with a database.
-Below is a brief description of the environment variables required to configure the server.